 It’s super-easy to express personal opinions and we’ve probably been to a couple of client’s meetings where we’ve heard the sentence “I don’t like it!” (or something similar).
 Unfortunately, design is a highly subjective area.

-And as people we tend to take that opinion personally.
+And as people we tend to take that opinion personally and emotionally.

 In theory it’s easy: stay objective and factual.
 And try to ask follow-up questions like the ones below to solve these situations: